-While each request for waiver will be evaluated on the basis of all relevant circumstances, potentially valid justifications for waiver of an Energy Deployment may include, but are not limited to:
+While each request for Waiver will be evaluated on the basis of all relevant circumstances, potentially valid justifications for Waiver of an Energy Deployment may include, but are not limited to:

-- 1. Loss or derate of a generation facility resulting in a need to reduce firm exports to maintain system reliability; - 2.
+- Loss or derate of a generation facility resulting in a need to reduce firm exports to prevent firm load shed and/or maintain minimum Contingency Reserves requirements. - 2.
 Loss or derate of a transmission facility resulting in a need to reduce firm exports; or - 3.
-Inability of a Participant in a region without a central hub to reserve transmission that was available on OASIS prior to the WRAP's established deadline for the Participant to identify providing the points at it can receive or deliver holdback in the Operations Program but that was not available after the Participant received a binding allocation of holdback (see BPM 201 Operations Timeline for additional information on timelines for the Operations Program).
+WECC unscheduled flow mitigation resulting in curtailments of firm exports; or - 4.
+Inability of a Participant in a region without a central hub to reserve transmission that was available on OASIS prior to the WRAP's established deadline for the Participant to identify providing the points at which it can receive or deliver holdback in the Operations Program but that was not available after the Participant received a binding allocation of holdback (see BPM 201 Operations Timeline for additional information on timelines for the Operations Program). - 5.
+Pre-Schedule Day forecasts for load and/or VER performance (see BPM 202 Sharing Calculation Inputs for forecasting methodology) underestimated load or over estimated VER performance (both relative to the Operating Day) to the extent that meeting the Energy Deployment would have resulted in inability to serve firm load or maintain minimum Contingency Reserves requirements. - 6.
+It can be that demonstrated that the Uncertainty Factor used in the Sharing Calculation for the period of the Delivery Failure (see BPM 203) was insufficient to cover a reasonable level of uncertainty faced by the Participant and resulted in variances between forecast values submitted on the Preschedule Day, and the actual values experienced during the period of the Energy Delivery Failure in the Operating Day.